ADHD and Overthinking: Why Your Brain Won't Switch Off (and What Actually Helps)

 Most advice for overthinking assumes a neurotypical brain.
 Here is what consistently underperforms for ADHD brains specifically:

 Generic mindfulness meditation.
 Open-monitoring meditation — sitting with thoughts and observing them — can increase DMN activity in ADHD brains rather than quieting it.
-Some research, including a 2019 review in Clinical Psychology Review, notes that mindfulness effects in ADHD populations are more variable than in neurotypical samples, particularly for the rumination dimension.
+A 2019 review in Clinical Psychology Review notes that mindfulness effects in ADHD populations are more variable than in neurotypical samples, particularly for the rumination dimension.

 Journalling without structure.
 Blank-page journalling asks you to extract and organise your own thoughts — exactly the executive function task ADHD impairs.
 Many ADHD people find free-writing deepens the loop rather than resolving it.